blakeramos/OCI-Workshop/ODA-Alexa-050.md

   ![](images/050ODA/digital-assistant-skill-p1.png)

 - If you opt to build your own skill, please [click this link](https://docs.oracle.com/en/cloud/paas/digital-assistant/tutorial-skill/index.html) and follow the tutorial from start to finish.
-You may also [import the skill](https://https://github.com/OracleMichael/ODA-Alexa-Workshop/raw/master/PizzaKing.zip) described in that tutorial.
+You may also <a href="https://github.com/OracleMichael/ODA-Alexa-Workshop/raw/master/PizzaKing.zip" target="_blank">import the skill</a> described in that tutorial.
 Alternatively, there will be a few example skills ready to use in your tenancy.

 ### **STEP 5**: Set up the web channel